Home » Price Action Trading Guide

 Engulfing formation 2

-The ideal Engulfing formation assumes the body of the second candle engulfs the entire first candle (including its wicks).
+In an ideal Engulfing formation, the body of the second candle engulfs the entire first candle, including its wicks.
 If the formation appears after a Doji candle, the setup will be even more powerful.

 It is generally accepted that the smaller the first candle and the larger the second candle is, the stronger the Engulfing formation will be.
-If the difference between the two candlesticks is not that significant, then the pattern will be weaker.
-And if both candles appear of almost equal size, then the formation becomes irrelevant and is very likely to lead to sideways price movement.
+If the difference between the two candlesticks is not that significant, the pattern will be weaker.
+If both candles are of almost equal size, the formation becomes irrelevant and will likely lead to a sideways price movement.

 Dark Cloud Cover, Piercing Line

-The “Dark Cloud Cover” and its opposite, the “Piercing Line”, represent double candle, trend reversal patterns.
+The “Dark Cloud Cover” and its opposite, the “Piercing Line”, represent double-candle trend reversal patterns.
 The “Dark Cloud Cover” forms at a market peak and signals a reversal to the downside.
-The first candle in the setup is large and of bullish type, while the second one is smaller and of bearish type.
-That second candle is required to open above the upper wick of the first candle.
-Thus, an upward gap will usually form.
-Then, the price is required to move lower and close within the body of the first candlestick, ideally below its midpoint.
-The bigger the penetration is, the stronger the pattern will be.
+The first candle in the setup is large and bullish, while the second is smaller and bearish.
+The second candle must open above the upper wick of the first candle, usually forming an upward gap.
+The price must decline further and close within the body of the first candlestick, ideally below its midpoint.
+The bigger the penetration is, the stronger the pattern.

-The ideal Dark Cloud Cover formation assumes the second candlestick closes below the midpoint of the first candle’s body.
-We should note that liquid markets such as Foreign Exchange may require more flexible setup conditions.
-For instance, the second (bearish) candlestick may open above the closing price of the first (bullish) candlestick instead of its high price, while the close may not be that deep.
-Yet, if the closing price of the second candle does not reach the midpoint of the prior candle’s body, the formation may be inconclusive.
+An ideal Dark Cloud Cover formation assumes the second candlestick closes below the midpoint of the first candle’s body.
+We should note that liquid markets like forex may require more flexible setup conditions.
+For instance, the second (bearish) candlestick may open above the closing price of the first (bullish) candlestick instead of its high price, while the close may not be as deep.
+Yet, if the closing price of the second candle does not reach the midpoint of the first candle’s body, the formation may be inconclusive.

 Dark Cloud Cover formation

-The “Piercing Line” pattern can usually be found after a strong bear trend and it indicates that a support level (or zone) has been reached.
-Therefore, the pattern provides an early signal a market correction is about to occur or even a new, bull trend is about to begin.
-All the requirements for the Dark Cloud Cover can be applied for the Piercing Line, but in reverse.
+The “Piercing Line” pattern usually manifests after a strong bear trend, indicating the market has reached a support level or zone.
+The pattern signals either a market correction or a new bull trend is about to occur.
+All requirements for the Dark Cloud Cover can be applied to the Piercing Line, but in reverse.

 The “Piercing Line” pattern